mem-memov/novikov.blog/clrua97ks000909jrh2u36ch2.md

 I came to an idea of a transpiler that takes unit tests and spits out code.
 There is lots of benefits in it.
 First, programmers produce no untested code.
 Second, an existing language may be used.
 I believe this is a much better approach than generating tests that are based on code.

 Of course, it's a brand new methodology and some work is needed to figure out how to apply it best.
 Currently I think C is the best backend.
-Any language that can be transpiled to C may fit and there some of them waiting out there.
+Any language that can be transpiled to C may fit and there are some of them waiting out there.

 Some people say that the tests I have in mind are no good because the tests know too much of the implementation details.
 They think that testing the interface is the way to go.
 I understand their arguments but these tests cannot be used for code generation in the way that I mean here.